mjedari/go-cqrs-template/README.md

 ## Usage

-You can run the application by make file in `src` directory but before make sure that your `redis-server` is running and you have installed `go` on your machine:
+you can run by docker compose:
 ```
-make start
+docker compose up
 ```

 ## Api Guide